saivenky/saivenky.github.io/_posts/2023-01-24-great-content-takes-time.md

 This is the repeated and paraphrased pottery class quantity vs quality parable.
 Instead of repeating it, I'll let you read a [post about it by Austin Kleon](https://austinkleon.com/2020/12/10/quantity-leads-to-quality-the-origin-of-a-parable/).
 You are getting experience for what quality looks like.

-So when you spend focused time with the intention of creating "great content", you aren't repeating mistake that can be avoided by practice, but you are producing content that goes beyond just writing and has content, story, information, and material that is useful and easy to consume.
+So when you spend focused time with the intention of creating "great content", you aren't repeating mistake that can be avoided by basic practice, but you are producing content that goes beyond just writing and has content, story, information, and material that is useful and easy to consume.

 ### Side Note